4d/docs/docs/FormEditor/createStylesheet.md

 |styleSheets_mac.css|For defining macOS only specific attribute styles|
 |styleSheets_windows.css|For defining Windows only specific attribute styles|

 These files are stored in the project's "/SOURCES" folder.
+They can also be accessed directly via the [CSS Preview](formEditor.md#css-preview) in the Form editor toobar.

-### Style Sheet Architecture
+## Style Sheet Architecture

-While adapted to meet the specific needs of 4D forms, style sheets for project databases generally follow CSS2 syntax and grammar.
+While adapted to meet the specific needs of 4D forms, style sheets for application projects generally follow CSS2 syntax and grammar.

 Every style rule in a style sheet contains two parts: